AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   * **Required** - an indication for a frame, associated with a given Decode target, that it belongs to the Decode target and has neither a Discardable nor a Switch indication.

-Note: a Frame belonging to more than one Decode target may be Required for one Decode target and not Required (i.e, either Discardable or Switch) for another.
+    **Note:** A Frame belonging to more than one Decode target may be Required for one Decode target and not Required (i.e, either Discardable or Switch) for another.
+    {:.alert .alert-info }

   * **Self-defined frame** - a Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is present in the packet(s)